 - The Swarming master, which is also hosted on AppEngine.

 - The buildbot masters, which are single-threaded processes written in python.

 There is currently no redundancy for the buildbot infrastructure, if a VM dies, it is simply replaced right away by a sysadmin.
-The swarming slaves are intrinsically redundant.
+The swarming bots are intrinsically redundant.
 The Isolate Server data store isn't redundant or reliable, it can be rebuilt from sources if needed.
 If it fails, it will block the infrastructure.

 Since the whole infrastructure is visible from the internet, like this design doc, proper DACL need to be used.
 Both the Swarming master and the Isolate Server require valid Google accounts.
-The credential verification is completely managed by AppEngine.
+The credential verification is completely managed by auth_service

 All the code (Swarming master, Isolate Server and swarming_client code) are tested in canary before being rolled out to prod.
 See the Canary Setup above.